 An admissions committee consisting of faculty from all of WSU’s existing colleges reviews student applications.
 In reviewing applications, the admissions committee looks for the student’s level of commitment to completing a master’s degree, interest in learning design thinking skills, and whether there is a fit between the student’s goals and the resources of the MID faculty.
-If admitted, a faculty advisor is appointed and assist the student in developing a plan of study (see below).
+If admitted, a faculty advisor is appointed and assists the student in developing a plan of study (see Requirements).
 Deadlines for applications are as follows:

 |Fall admission:||June 1|